Montmartre Funicular: Second system (1935)

 When the contract expired, the Mayor of Paris and the Seine Department charged the Société des transports en commun de la région parisienne (STCRP) with running the service and modernising the infrastructure.
 The rack system was deemed too dangerous and so the initial system was shut down; operations ceased on 1 November 1931.
 The water-driven system was replaced by two electrically driven cabins and reopened on 2 February 1935 after an interruption of more than three years.
 Traction was provided by a winch driven by a 50 hp electric motor, allowing a cabin holding fifty people to make the journey in 70 seconds at a speed of 2 m/s.
 The cabins were no longer arranged like a staircase but composed of a single compartment with a horizontal floor.

 By 1955, the line was in service from 7 am until 9 pm in winter and until 11 pm in summer, entry to the station being made by cancelling a bus ticket.
 In 1962, the funicular transported passengers and operations were suspended for some weeks for a new renovation.
 The line was opened in the presence of "poulbots" (Parisian illustrators) and Émile Kérembrun, the President of the République de Montmartre, a philanthropic society.

-Second renovation, 1991
+Third system (1991)

 After fifty-five years of operation, transporting two million passengers annually, the system was in need of renovation.
 An idea was proposed by the RATP and the Mairie de Paris, to lengthen the line with a tunnel to the Anvers métro station.
 The idea was abandoned due to high cost.

-The RATP entirely rebuilt the funicular in 1990–1991.
+The RATP entirely rebuilt the funicular in 1990 and 1991.
 Operations ceased on 1 October 1990, being substituted with a minibus service, the "Montmartrobus", between the Place Pigalle and the top of the butte, until the new system entered service on 5 October 1991.
 The old stations were demolished and rebuilt as designed by architect François Deslaugiers.
 The works were undertaken by Schindler Group, a lift manufacturer, and cost 43.1 million francs.